m1ddl3w4r3/WSL_Payload_Builder/README.md

 - **Payload Execution**: The embedded payload runs with root privileges when the WSL distribution is launched
 - **File Permissions**: All executable files are properly set with appropriate permissions
 - **Isolation**: The generated WSL distribution is isolated from the host system
-- **Validation**: The script validates that the specified payload file exists before proceeding

 ## License
 MIT License

-Copyright (c) 2024 WSL-Payloads

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal